samay825/Anonyfiles/README.md

 * `No missing API issues, all files will be uploaded.`

-*  For Contact Instagram : sincryptzork or vaimpier_ritik
+*  For Contact Instagram : sincryptzork

 <br>